 Seminar Series on Academic Success

 Our Seminar Series on Academic Success provides free, interactive, small-group presentations for students of any level or discipline who want to develop their academic success skills.
 We focus on presenting research-based skills and strategies in an accessible way.
-Seminars are led by our friendly peer academic coaches, who are also available for individual appointments.
+Seminars are led by our friendly peer academic coaches, who are also available for individual appointments during the academic year.

 To request disability accommodations, please contact us at least 10 business days prior to the seminar you would like to attend.